An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks.

 \section{Learnings and Future Work}

 The evaluation shows that the optimal choice of n-gram selection strategies among \free, \best, and \lpms\ is strongly influenced by workload characteristics (such as the query set size, query literal sizes, alphabet size, data patterns, etc.).
 Since no single strategy suits all workloads, this analysis emphasizes the importance of selecting methods based on workload characteristics and provides a general guideline.
 We summarize the insights in the decision flow chart in~\Cref{fig:dectree} as a guideline for practitioners.
-This guideline recommends 1) choosing \free\ for large and diverse workloads or when unseen queries are expected, 2) choosing \best\ when precision is crucial for repeated queries and the number of candidate n-grams is small, and 3) choosing \lpms\ for formatted datasets or when query literals are common in the dataset, {and 4) choosing \vgg\ when precision requirement is high with low index space constraint.}
+This guideline recommends 1) choosing \free\ for large and diverse workloads or when unseen queries are expected, 2) choosing \best\ when precision is crucial for repeated queries and the number of candidate n-grams is small, 3) choosing \lpms\ for formatted datasets or when query literals are common in the dataset, {and 4) choosing \vgg\ when precision requirement is high with low index space constraint.}

 \eat{ \free\ is most suitable for large workloads, especially when query results are evenly distributed across the dataset \sd{why evenly distributed? what's the intuition?} \Ling{Ling: If that queries only focus on a very small subsets of the dataset, and other parts are totally different with no common chars, then the search space is effectively small, comparable to a smaller workload, where BEST might finish with reasonable time, and free would index a lot useless ngrams.}.
 It relies on the \textit{selectivity} of each individual n-gram for selection, ensuring efficient derivation of results.
 Therefore, it works best when the workload is too large for \best\ and \lpms.
 However, in workloads involving structured data (such as formatted logs), where frequent literals are essential to queries, its assumption that high-frequency n-grams are less \textit{useful} fails to hold.